Updated 22/09/25

 Hyacinth ‘Pink Pearl’

 Pretty and pink, these hyacinths are perfect for the front of a border where they will grow to 30cm tall.
-Flowering in March or April, they’ll be around in time for the spring pollinators who are attracted to the nectar and pollen rich flowers.
+Flowering in March or April, they’ll be around in time for the spring pollinators.
+They are attracted to the delicious nectar and pollen rich flowers.

 • Sun – Full sun or partial shade